icza/productws/README.md

 A _token_ may be used instead of user+password.
 The token may be sent in HTTP headers, as request parameters (or even in the request body).
 On first request (which may be a "special" authentication request or just a "regular" request) the client sends authentication info.
-If they are valid, the server generates and sends a token back.
+If they are valid, the server generates and sends back a token.
 Subsequent requests only need to send this token.
 Pros: Tokens are independent from passwords.
 Tokens may have expiration time, they may be revoked arbitrarily, they may be bound to IP etc.